e1blue/CuVR/README.md

 CuVR
 =====

 CuVR is library to build CubicVR Web page.
+[View sample](http://ejeinc.github.io/CuVR/)

 Each faces are simple HTML contents.
 Any content can be put on cubic VR world.